Rüti Reformed Church: Architecture

 In 1214 AD the canons of Premonstratensian abbey laid the foundation stone, and they first built the presbytery and two apses.
 The monastery church was connected to the cloister.
-The tower of the present church dates back to the first construction phase to 1219, together with the choir and the northern side chapel which probably were rebuilt respectively expanded from 1250 to 1283.
-The construction works of the church must have been largely completed when in 1250 an indulgence was granted on the occasion of the fair festival year, and again, to the promotion and maintenance of the precious building of St Mary's Church when the construction was completed probably in 1283.
+The tower of the present church dates back to the first construction phase to 1219, together with the choir and the northern side chapel which were rebuilt respectively expanded from 1250 to 1283.
+The construction works of the church must have been largely completed when in 1250 an indulgence was granted on the occasion of the fair festival year, and again, "to the promotion and maintenance of the precious building of St Mary's Church" when the construction was completed probably in 1283.
 In the subsequent 200 years, especially the aisles with tombs and monuments from lower and higher nobility in the area of the present north-eastern Switzerland crowded.
-To 1439/42 the Toggenburg chapel was added, and the abbots Markus Wiler and Felix Klauser (the abbey's last abbot) let renew fundamentally the church building, documented by the engraving 1499 on the portal of the church.
+To 1439 - 1442 the Toggenburg chapel was added, and the abbots Markus Wiler and Felix Klauser (the abbey's last abbot) let renew fundamentally the church building, documented by the engraving 1499 on the portal of the church.
 The church was then a Romanesque three-nave system of stately proportions.

 On 3 December 1706 a large fire on resulted in severe damage to the buildings and damaged the choir stalls.
-The clock tower was destroyed, the bells melted in the heat of the fire and fell through the burnt-out tower.
+The clock tower was destroyed, the bells melted and then fell through the burnt-out tower.
 The Baroque reconstruction of the church after the fire of 1706 took over the late Romanesque choir, but was modest in dimensions.
 The church was repaired again in 1710, and new bells and a new movement were added.
 The separation wall between the former lay church and the monk church was demolished and the church services held in the Gothic nave and choir, because the population of the parish had doubled to 700 people.
 In 1770, when the three-aisled basilica was damaged again, it was rebuilt as a hall church in late Baroque respectively early Classicism style.
 The longitudinal walls of the side aisles were added by a new western wall and the nave simultaneously shortened by 12 m.
 The outer walls of the aisles were raised to roof level, the mainstays have been removed, as well as all the old elements of the building outside that wall including the Toggenburgerkapelle of 1439.

-In 1903 Rüti had filed an application for the construction of a new church, but instead the canton of Zürich allowed to build a new cemetery.
-As early as 1930 the old cemetery at the church was demolished down to the original level, a staircase from the main street was built, however, not a new church access added.
-Minor renovations were carried out in 1935/36, archaeological investigations in 1962 and 1971/72, and in particular in 1982.
+In 1903, Rüti had filed an application for the construction of a new church, but instead the canton of Zürich allowed to build a new cemetery.
+As early as 1930, the old cemetery at the church was demolished down to the original level, and then a staircase from the main street was built, however, not one new church access was added.
+Minor renovations were carried out in 1935 and 1936, archaeological investigations in 1962 and 1971 and 1972, and in particularly in 1982.
 In the ground between the church and the Amthaus building, the former monastery's church dimensions are highlighted.